 Also, the council must bear in mind the fact that the government has modernised empty property relief because it is committed to promoting the efficient use of land and property and provide a positive incentive to bring vacant shops, offices, workshops and warehouses back into use.
 These reforms are intended to encourage owners to re-let, re-develop or sell unused property, thus, improving access to premises and reducing rents for businesses, as well as reducing the need for development on greenfield land.

 A £1,500 rates discount is available for office space occupied by local newspapers.
-This will be for a maximum of one discount per local newspaper and per hereditament for two years from 1 April 2017 subject to state aid limits.
+This will be for a maximum of one discount per local newspaper and per hereditament from 1 April 2017 to 31 March 2025 subject to state aid limits.
 For further guidance on state aid see www.gov.uk/state-aid

 The Government funded revaluation support scheme